-Dr. Marie DeFrances is an Associate Professor in the Department of Pathology, Division of Molecular and Genomic Pathology, and the Director of the Molecular Genetic Pathology Fellowship Training Program, both in the Department of Pathology.
+Dr. Marie DeFrances is a Professor in the Department of Pathology, Division of Molecular and Genomic Pathology, and the Pathology Residency and Fellowship Director.
 Dr. DeFrances earned her Bachelor of Science in Zoology at Duke University.
 She then studied at the University of Pittsburgh, where she earned a PhD in Pathology and an MD.

 In her research, Dr. DeFrances focuses on the

-pathobiology of liver cancer in humans and rodents; and
+pathobiology of liver cancer in humans and rodents

 Dr. DeFrances is a member of several professional associations, such as the Alpha Omega Alpha Medical Honor Society, the American Association for the Study of Liver Diseases, and the Association for Molecular Pathology.
 She is Editor of Academic Pathology.
 She is also a multiple recipient of the Pitt Innovator Award.